-B. Conducting Studies Using the AHS-2 Data Archive
+B. Conducting Studies Using the AHS-2 Biospecimens

-B.1.
-Collaborative agreement: If the proposal is approved, a primary AHS-2 investigator will be identified to work with the external collaborator to facilitate the research.
+- B.1.
+Collaborative agreement:: If the proposal is approved, a primary AHS-2 investigator will be identified to work with the external collaborator to facilitate the research.
 The exact nature and scope of the project must be described in a written collaborative agreement and signed by the external collaborator and the primary AHS-2 investigator.
-Use of data from the AHS-2 cohort is limited to the defined, specific project for which approval was obtained.
+Use of specimens (and data) from the AHS-2 cohort is limited to the defined, specific project for which approval was obtained.
 If further research or analytic activities develop from the original project, the external collaborator must obtain appropriate approval for such activities.
-In signing the agreement, external collaborators also will be confirming that they have read the guidelines outlined in this document and both understand and agree to comply with them.

-B.2.
-Preliminary data: An AHS-2 investigator and programmer will provide approximate case numbers, exposure distributions, and other related data that may be used for preparing a grant application.
-All costs for this effort must be borne by the collaborating outside investigator's institution based on the time required to produce the data.
-No charge will be made for minimal effort.

-B.3.
-Grant funding: Outside collaborators must provide a draft of any grant proposal (e.g. NIH grant) to the collaborating AHS-2 investigator at least 6 weeks prior to the application due date.
+In signing the agreement, external collaborators also will be confirming that they have read the guidelines outlined in this document and both understand and agree to comply with them. - B.2.
+Preliminary Data: An AHS-2 investigator and programmer will provide approximate case numbers, exposure distributions, and other related data that may be used for preparing a grant application.
+Since no funds have been allocated to manage the development of these outside collaborative arrangements, all costs for this effort must be borne by the collaborating outside investigator's institution based on the time required to produce the data.
+No charge will be made for minimal effort. - B.3.
+Grant Funding: Outside collaborators must provide a draft of any grant proposal (e.g. NIH grant) to the collaborating AHS-2 investigator at least six weeks prior to the application due date.
 This will allow the AHS-2 investigator an opportunity to provide feedback, and will provide time to obtain any additional data, as noted above, that will maximize the probability of funding for the proposal.

 In keeping with the policies of Loma Linda University and the Adventist Health Study-2, the final grant proposal must be reviewed by Drs.
-Gary Fraser or Michael Orlich in the Adventist Health Study-2 and by the Associate Vice President for Research Affairs or his designee in Loma Linda University Research Affairs, at least 2 weeks before submission.
+Gary Fraser or Michael Orlich in the Adventist Health Study-2 and by the Associate Vice President for Research Affairs or his designee in Loma Linda University Research

+Affairs, at least 2 weeks before submission.
 Failure to meet this deadline will result in delay of submission.
 This institutional policy also is followed by all AHS-2 investigators and cannot be circumvented.
 The primary AHS-2 investigator will provide a letter of support to the external investigator to be included in the application indicating the Adventist Health Study-2 group's interest in collaborating on the proposed study.